qe201020335/BeatSaberOffsetMigrator/README.md

 ```

 ### Applying the Offset
-Re-applying the offset is as simple as overwriting the in-game saber pose with (controller pose + offset).
+Re-applying the offset is as simple as overwriting the in-game saber pose with (runtime controller pose + offset).

 This offset can then be imported by [EasyOffset](https://github.com/Reezonate/EasyOffset) via its universal import feature.